pelavarre/byoverbs/futures.md

 these should work - and they don't, not when i test:  mv.py p.py
 especially:  mv.py p.py, mv.py cv

-lsa - this comes in flavours, eg `lsa ~` often wants only not-hidden Files

 :

 get our restart at 'pq' working as well as 'pq1'

 get 'optionee' working well as an ⌃X⌃E Bash/Zsh Command-Line Editor

+:

+lsa - this comes in flavours, eg `lsa ~` often wants only not-hidden Files

+the '-h' silently ignored by 'ls' in the absence of '-l' we could drop it and mention we've dropped it

+-A -rt rejected by ls.py
+the '-d' ignored at:  ls.py -a -d -lh byoverbs/.git byoverbs/docs ls.py could accept, especially with Arg, the choices of: ls -AdhlF -rt

+-F rejected by ls.py

+:

 ## Copied from